-The Geelong Waterfront is one of the most popular places to visit in Geelong.
-It’s the number one Geelong tourist attraction and all visitors to the city end up visiting Waterfront Geelong at some point during their trip.
+It’s the number one Geelong tourist attraction, and all visitors to the city end up visiting the Geelong foreshore at some point during their trip.

 Geelong Baywalk